bituka/my-port/projects.md

   <div class="proj-cell-text">
     { <br>
         <p class="cell-json-obj">
-        Personal Project: Developed from end to end.
+        "Personal Project" : "Developed from end to end.
 I am the the creator, the owner and the web admin.

-Technology used: Jquery, Codeigniter, HTML, CSS, Facebook log-in integration.
+Technology used: Jquery, Codeigniter, HTML, CSS, Facebook log-in integration."

 <br><br>
-Note: This website is now inactive.
+"Note" : "This website is now inactive."
 </p>
 }
   </div>